CodeConfidant/connectwrap/README.md

         </td>
 		<td>
             Change the db_filepath attribute value. <br/>
+            The file must have a .db, .sqlite, or .sqlite3 extension. <br/>
-            This allows you to switch between .db files while only creating one object. <br/>
+            This allows you to switch between file databases while only creating one object. <br/>
             Works on open or closed databases.
 The result of this method will be an open Database using the db_filepath argument as the new Database file path.
         </td>
 	</tr>